Capitalization for intermediate learners

 Tip!

-It is useful to know that when we have proper nouns in the sentence, the first letter of them must be capitalized, be it at the beginning, in the middle, or at the end of the sentence.
-Below is a list of some common proper names:
+When we have proper nouns in the sentence, their first letter must be capitalized, be it at the beginning, in the middle, or at the end of the sentence.
+Below is a list of some common proper nouns:

 • Days of the Week and Months: Sunday, Thursday, August, July